khushusharma/piepay_offers/README.md

 ##  📌  Design Decision

 **✅️ Framework & Tech Stack**
-- Java 17 + Spring Boot:
-  Spring Boot was chosen for its simple, powerful REST support, fast setup, and clear layered structure.
+- Spring Boot was chosen for its simple, powerful REST support, fast setup, and clear layered structure.
-  MySQL is used for reliable, structured storage and good performance for normalized relational data.
+- MySQL is used for reliable, structured storage and good performance for normalized relational data.

 **✅ Database Schema**
 - Each offer uses offerId (adjustment_id) as a unique business key.
 - discountType, discountValue, percentage, and minAmount are parsed from the summary text because Flipkart’s API does not provide them as explicit fields.
-- banks, paymentInstruments, and emiMonths use @ElementCollection to create normalized link tables, ensuring efficient filtering by bank/payment instrument.
+- banks, paymentInstruments, and emiMonths use **@ElementCollection** to create normalized link tables, ensuring efficient filtering by bank/payment instrument.

 **✅ Exception Handling**
 - Instead of cluttering logic with repetitive try-catch blocks, a @ControllerAdvice is used to handle bad input or system errors globally.